sysgears/grain/docs/latest.md

 cache_dir = "${base_dir}/.site_cache"
 ```

-To redefine the source, include or layout folders, you should provide a list of directories, or,
+To redefine the source, include, or layout folders, you should provide a list of directories, or, if you want to keep
-if you want to keep the default settings, add your directories to the existing list loaded from
-the default configuration:
+the default settings, add your directories to the existing list from the default Grain configuration:

 ``` groovy:nl
 // adding a directory to the predefined list